Annual Technical Report 2005 on Patent Information Activities submitted by Russian Federation (SCIT/ATR/PI/2005/RU)

 Main types of announcements of the Office in the field of patent information

-Inventions and Utility Models gazette – 36 issues;
+Inventions and Utility Models Official Gazette, hard copy – 36 issues;

 Mass storage media used (paper, microforms, optical storage, etc.)